KunalKokate/OpenROAD-flow-scripts/7nmdesigncontest.md

 This repository reflects the default and updated performance runtimes of current designs without any changes made.
 I plan to improve the overall runtime for a design by modifying the Clock Tree Synthesis TCL script.
 The idea is to modify the OpenROAD scripts for improvement of CTS timings.
 To do so, I have updated the scripts/cts.tcl file to improve the Overall Performance Elapsed Runtime, CPU User Time, and CTS Elapsed Seconds to run CTS Stage

+Quick link to refer the [documentation](https://github.com/KunalKokate/OpenROAD-flow-scripts/tree/7nmcontest/flow/Contest%20Documentation) of the same in PDF format.

 Operating System - On VSD Cloud Platform

         kunalkokate03@openroad-on-cloud-04:~$ cat /etc/os-release